kosall5220/sep10-freedom-project/blog/entry02.md

 Some skills that I learned while completing this blog, and the second step of EDP were **how to google**, and **attention to detail**.

 ### How to Google
 While researching about my topic, I looked up "technology in mental health care" and 923,000,000 results showed up.
 Since I can’t look through 900 million results, I decided to change my search to "innovations in technology in the mental health field" and I clicked the first website that popped up which was [Forbes.com](https://www.forbes.com/sites/forbestechcouncil/2020/11/25/five-tech-innovations-that-changed-mental-health-in-2020/?sh=27e60d831e9c).
-This website had a list of technologies that were new to me, and I did research on the specific devices I found.
+This website had a list of technologies that were new to me, so I did research on the listed devices and I chose to write about the ones that interested me.
 This made it way easier to find the technology used in mental health care, and how they work.

 ### Attention to detail
+If you want your work to be high quality, you have to pay attention to the details.
+When I created this blog entry, I wanted to make sure that there were no grammar, and spelling errors in my writing.
+So I copy and pasted everything into a google doc to see if I made any mistakes, and it fixed all of the small errors that were present in my writing.

+## Summary
+I’m really excited to take the next step in completing my website about mental health care.

 [Previous](entry01.md) | [Next](entry03.md)